-I will start ordering my adventures from Denmark and continuing to the US trip.
-For some who read the general Boarding area my review posts will be old news however if you don’t they are still new news either way they are cool and you should read them anyways. 😉
+I will start ordering my adventures from Denmark and continue to the US trip.
+For some who read the general Boarding area, my review posts will be old news however if you don’t they are still new news, either way, they are cool and you should read them anyways. 😉

 I try to find great prices and explore new places.
 If I have to position in Copenhagen and explore a new city for the same price then it is two birds with one stone for me.
 I wish I had visited sooner to be honest, as it is a beautiful place and the people are so nice and polite.

 We arrived in the morning and stayed in the Crown Plaza, which offers a free shuttle to the hotel.
 I will write a full review on the hotel next in sha Allah.
-The hotel was located only 2 minutes from the tram station which takes you directly into the city center and the beautiful colorful street, Nyhavn.
+The hotel was located only 2 minutes from the tram station which takes you directly into the city centre and the beautiful colourful street, Nyhavn.It is very easy to navigate the metro and the hotel was kind enough to give us a printed piece of paper with the instructions on the way there and back.

-We walked to Nyhavn ( don’t ask me to pronounce it) and had a nice cup of hot chocolate.
-I think the disaster came when we ordered food which was really non existent on our plate and costed an arm and a leg.
-I mean I know the food is expensive and I was happy to pay £15 for a portion, however I expected a portion rather than a quarter of it.
-This is what we received. 🙂 I must say the fish was delicious but still £15 was very expensive.
-However I loved the fact that i can just sit and watch people walk by with a nice view in the background.
-It reminded me of Greece and the amount of time I spent in similar shops and cafe’s. 🙂
+I must say the fish was delicious but still £15 was very expensive.
+However, I loved the fact that I can just sit and watch people walk by with a nice view in the background.
+It reminded me of Greece and the amount of time I spent in similar shops and cafes. 🙂

-I really wanted to see the mermaid statue and we did go half way however it started raining too much so we decided to head back before we become soaking wet.
+I really wanted to see the mermaid statue and we did go halfway however it started raining too much so we decided to head back before we become soaking wet.

 We just helped them with their tickets and they assumed we are tour experts.
 We had an absolute laugh and enjoyed their excellent company.
 Plus we made friends with them so now we have contacts in New York and Las Vegas which is always handy.
-It reminds me why I love to travel and explore, because meeting people and having fun is awesome and it creates lasting memories.Happy travels 🙂
+It reminds me why I love to travel and explore because meeting people and having fun is awesome and it creates lasting memories.Happy travels 🙂